mildlyskilled/mildlyskilled-blog/content/posts/2021-04-15/index.md

 type: "post"
 ---

 [In part one](/posts/2020-10-08/) I blogged about the motivation, and the audience for a data catalog (Atlas).
-This time I will be talking about the approach, and hopefully describe the system design and reasons that drove the decisions we made.
+This time I will be talking about the approach, the lay of the land, and hopefully describe the system design and reasons that drove the decisions we made.

 Start with the Data
 ---

-Fistly, looking at the data that we held, it was going clear that there was going to have to be some initial investment of effort in bringing these structured and semi-structured datasets to an indexable catalogue.
+Firstly, looking at the data that we held, it was going clear that there was going to have to be some initial investment of effort in bringing these structured and semi-structured datasets to an indexable catalogue.
 Some teams (publishers) already had spark processes to "cook" their raw data into formats that were easier to consume such as Parquet.
 Those were going to be easy to index and provide access to.
 There were other datasets that would have to br provided as-is for example .tar.gz snapshots of logs and such.

 Snapshots versus Mutating Datasets